ddovla/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 <Checkbox value-bind='intro.core.cb1'>Checkbox</Checkbox>
 ```
 By appending a `-bind` suffix to the `value` property, we are basically telling Cx to create a two-way data binding between the Checkbox and the Store.
 In this case, instead of assigning `true` or `false` to the `value` property, we are entering a string that represents a path inside the Store where that value will be kept.
-The default value for the Checkbox state in this case would be `false`.
-If we want to make it `true` instead, we would need to use the functional synthax for creating a binding:
+The default value for the Checkbox state, in this case, would be `false`.
+If we want to make it `true` instead, we would need to use the functional syntax for creating a binding:

 ```jsx
 <Checkbox value={bind('intro.core.cb2', true)}>Checkbox</Checkbox>